In love with innovation and technology.

-Both ARKit and ARCore had humble beginnings.
+Both Apple’s ARKit and Google’s ARCore had humble beginnings.
 You’d run into small bugs and the apps were huge power hogs.
 With time, the frameworks became more stable and helped developers deliver amazing experiences with just a few lines of code.

-A case study: Artfare
+Case study: Artfare

 You don’t always know where art galleries are and even if you do, who’s to tell if you’ll find something that speaks to you on a deeper level?

 Maybe you want to know a thing or two about the artist before making a purchase.
 Maybe you’re not sure if a certain painting goes well with your curtains because you can’t see them together without buying.
 In that case, what are you to do?